joelchrono12/joelchrono12.ml/_posts/2025-10-07-the-time-commuting-to-work.md

 com_id: commmentsid
 ---

-This post was partially inspired by [Steven's](https://srgower.com) writing about a [change in his habits](https://unfiltered.pagecord.com/change-in-habits), adjusting to a new work schedule.
+This post was partially inspired by a post I saw about a [change in habits](https://unfiltered.pagecord.com/change-in-habits), adjusting to a new work schedule.

 What caught my attention was the last paragraph: